The system of automatic toll collection without tickets and without making payments at gates!

 Hopefully, the ‘Stop by the Rules’ campaign will imprint several golden rules in the minds of the motorway and express road users keeping them safe and sound.
 Here are the golden rules we should abide by:

-- Do not stop anywhere else but on the emergency lane, as far right as possible
+- if you are forced to stop, do not stop anywhere else but on the emergency lane, as far right as possible

 - Leave the car through the right door